Chain of Ownership and Division

 One of the first colonial government tobacco warehouses, established in 1732 on the Potomac River, was located on Pohick Bay near the original Ravensworth landgrant’s southern border – evidence that a quantity of tobacco likely was being produced there by that time.
 Rolling Road provides a route originating at Braddock Road through Ravensworth to the Pohick warehouse.
 Though it’s not known when the road was built, it was cited in a 1796 deed as an existing boundary landmark.1 See Roads Circa 1800

-In 1742 Fairfax County split off from Stafford County.
+In 1742 Fairfax County split off from Prince William County.
 Starting in 1750, the Fairfax County Court’s earliest surviving official land records show an active program of leasing to tenants in Parcel 1.1.

 After Henry Fitzhugh (Captain) died in 1758, Henry Fitzhugh (Colonel) inherited Parcel 1.1 and continued leasing to tenants.
 See: